 I’ve met a large number of new entrants into our industry lately.
 Certainly the economy has vastly improved and the time seems right to take on some new challenges.
 Training, study and good working relationships make better business people of us all and recently there is a proliferation of organizations and coaches offering their services.
 We periodically need to be reminded to operate leaner, smarter, to market harder, to take more seriously every minute we have allocated to us.
 In both good times and bad we face obstacles, but I do agree with the adage “what doesn’t kill us makes us stronger.”

 Regardless of where you are in your career arc, however, there are always obstacles and challenges.
 So if you are surviving, hang in there.
 If you will keep your eyes on the road ahead, TRO has your back.
 We are going to continue to introduce innovations like our destination guides for your use as well as videos like the one below.
-We are really proud of our new Where2TravelNext programs for travel professionals, and we promise to continually be on the lookout for new ways to assist you in your marketing efforts.
+We will soon be launching a partner project to www.Voyagerwebsites.com, and we promise to continually be on the lookout for new ways to assist you in your marketing efforts.

 But just as importantly…..